pujaagarwal5263/Grievance-Portal/README.md

 # Grievance-Portal
-A protal where users can file complaints and get real time updates via registered email.
-Sendgrid, JWT Authentication, Password hashing, are some of the features.\
+A protal where users can file complaints and get real time updates via registered email.\
+Major features:
+1.Sendgrid
+2.JWT Authentication
+3.Password hashing

 This project is best to show in your college as project.

 # Frontend